multiversx/mx-chain-simulator-go/README.md

 ### `POST /simulator/set-state-overwrite`

-This endpoint allows you to set the entire state (also will clean the old state of provided accounts) for a provided list of addresses.
+This endpoint allows you to set the entire state (also will clean the old state of the provided accounts) for a provided list of addresses.

 ##### Request
 - **Method:** POST